akhil-pl/self_tracker_app/README.md

 A web app for tracking any aspect of a user's daily life.

-> This project is basically aimed at enhancing my coding skills.
+> This project is still in development and is basically aimed at enhancing my coding skills.
 So there will be different versions of the same app, like:
 >
 > - Backend & Frontend in the same server
 > - Seperate Backend & Frontend server
 >
 > *Will be using different frameworks for each versions*
+> *Details of each versions is available in the "readme.md" file inside the curresponding directory.*